asaupe/crossover_genai_exercise/INTERVIEW_GUIDE.md

 - RAG implementation for contextual responses

 **Sample Questions to Address:**
-- "How did you ensure reliable LLM outputs?"
+- "How did you ensure reliable LLM outputs in a notebook environment?"
-- "Why did you choose ChromaDB over other vector databases?"
+- "Why did you choose ChromaDB over other vector databases for this implementation?"
-- "How would you scale this for high-volume processing?"
+- "How does the notebook handle production-level concerns like error recovery?"

 ### 2. **Business Logic & Domain Understanding** (3-5 minutes)